 When trademark infringement is suspected, a trademark owner (plaintiff) brings a lawsuit against the suspected infringing user, or defendant.
-Lawsuits may require the defendant stop using the trademark in question and it may also award damages for the wrongful use of the trademark.
+Lawsuits may require the defendant to stop using the trademark in question and it may also award damages for the wrongful use of the trademark.

 The plaintiff may bring the action in either state court or federal court if the trademark is protected under the Lanham Act, which applies to both registered and unregistered trademarks that are used in commerce streams where Congress may oversee regulation.

 Deadlines and regulations for bringing a trademark infringement case are very strict and detailed.
 If you need help with trademark infringement defenses, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.